Find out more about me or get in touch below.

 Before discovering the Transcontinental Race, I was riding cyclosportive events in the Alpine regions around where I live in Switzerland.
 The longest such event was the 270km-long Alpenbrevet in the central Swiss Alps that includes over 7,000 meters of climbing, which I did in 2010.

 I’ve been repairing, modifying, and building bikes and wheels as a hobby, a part-time job, or a full-time job for almost 15 years.
-I worked as a bike mechanic at The Bike in Lausanne, Switzerland for over 6 years.
+I’ve worked as a bike mechanic at shops around Lausanne, Switzerland for over 7 years.
 Complete the form on the Ride Far Wheels page if you want me to build some wheels for you built specifically to your requirements.

 I had to scratch halfway through my second Transcontinental Race in 2015 due to a back problem that flared up a few weeks before the start and got really serious during the race (to be honest, I shouldn’t have started, read my Race Report).
 I then heard of many other people’s stories about scratching, some of whom stopped due to problems or injuries that I felt could have been avoided if they had started better prepared (almost 50% of the starters scratched that year).